splewis/get5/documentation/docs/configuration.md

 if restoring a game from a backup.
 Note that the [`{MAPNUMBER}`](#tag-mapnumber)variable is not zero-indexed.
 Set to empty string to disable recording demos.<br>**`Default: "{TIME}_{MATCHID}_map{MAPNUMBER}_{MAPNAME}"`**

+####`get5_demo_postpone_stop`
+:   If enabled, the [demo recording](gotv.md#demos) will stop right before the GOTV finishes broadcasting the match, instead of shortly after the match ends (Get5 default).
+Some servers may experience lockups/freezes of the GOTV broadcast when the demo recording is being flushed to disk, so waiting to do this until the entire match has been broadcast mitigates this issue.
+You should only enable this if you encounter this problem.<br>**`Default: 0`**

+!!! warning "Longer demo files"

+    Enabling `get5_demo_postpone_stop` will extend the length of your demo files by the duration of your GOTV delay, but with no meaningful content at the end.

 ## Events

 ####`get5_remote_log_url`